Stefan1612/Bico-Hackathon-NFT-Marketplace/README.md

 ## Approach

-A NFT Marketplace running currently on Kovan.
+A NFT Marketplace running currently on Goerli.
 Let's you mint, sell and buy NFT's.
 During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.

 ## Presentation: